undergroundwires/privacy.sexy/SECURITY.md

 ## Security Report Handling

-Upon receipt of a security report, the following actions will be taken:
+Upon receiving a security report, the process involves:

-- The report will be confirmed, identifying the affected components.
+- Confirming the report and identifying affected components.
-- The impact and severity of the issue will be assessed.
+- Assessing the impact and severity of the issue.
-- Work on a fix and plan a release to address the vulnerability will be initiated.
+- Fixing the vulnerability and planning a release to address it.
-- The reporter will be kept updated about the progress.
+- Keeping the reporter informed about progress.

+## Security Practices

+### Update Security and Integrity

+privacy.sexy benefits from automated update processes including security tests.
+Automated deployments from source code ensure immediate and secure updates, mirroring the latest source code.
+This aligns the deployed application with the expected source code, enhancing transparency and trust.
+For more details, see [CI/CD Documentation](./docs/ci-cd.md).

+Every desktop update undergoes a thorough verification process.
+Updates are cryptographically signed to ensure authenticity and integrity, preventing tampered versions from reaching your device.
+Version checks are conducted to prevent downgrade attacks.

-## Testing
+### Testing

+privacy.sexy employs a comprehensive testing strategy that integrates extensive automated testing with manual community-driven tests.
-Regular and extensive testing is conducted to ensure robust security in the project.
-Information about testing practices can be found in the [Testing Documentation](./docs/tests.md).
+Details on testing practices are available in the [Testing Documentation](./docs/tests.md).

 ## Support

-For additional assistance or any unanswered questions, [submit a GitHub issue](https://github.com/undergroundwires/privacy.sexy/issues/new/choose).
-Security concerns are a priority, and necessary support to address them is assured.
+For help or any questions, [submit a GitHub issue](https://github.com/undergroundwires/privacy.sexy/issues/new/choose).
+Addressing security concerns is a priority, and we ensure the necessary support.

+Support privacy.sexy's commitment to security by [making a donation ❤️](https://github.com/sponsors/undergroundwires).
+Your contributions aid in maintaining and enhancing the project's security features.

 ---